pmem/ndctl/collab/index.md

 ## QEMU
+- v2 of new risc5 support and a bunch of other updates
+- DaveJ asks status of 32 bit BAR issue w Fedora EDK, no update yet.

 ## v7.2 rc fixes
 * None.
 Going forward will only include issues from merge window or critical bugs